-Magnitude-6.2 earthquake jolts parts of Yukon and northwestern B.C.
+Yukon, B.C. hit by dozens of aftershocks after magnitude-6.2 quake

-A series of earthquakes shook parts of southwestern Yukon and northern British Columbia early Monday morning, knocking out power in the territory’s capital.
+Dozens of aftershocks rattled parts of southern Yukon and northern British Columbia after a strong earthquake shook the area Monday morning.

+Natural Resources Canada reported the first quake with a magnitude of 6.2 hit at 5:31 a.m.
+Pacific time.

-Natural Resources Canada said a quake measuring 6.2 on the Richter scale was centred in a remote area 77 kilometres northwest of Skagway, Alaska, and 127 kilometres southwest of Whitehorse.
+It was centred in a remote area 77 kilometres northwest of Skagway, Alaska, and 127 kilometres southwest of Whitehorse.

-The U.S. Geological Survey reported that that was followed by a 5.2 shake a few minutes later and another major 6.3 quake about 1 1/2 hours after that.
+The U.S. Geological Survey website showed that the shaker was followed by many more over the next 90 minutes, including aftershocks with magnitudes of 6.3 and 5.2.

+Four hours after the quake, the geological survey had recorded more than 50 temblors, and aftershocks continued to shake the area.

+The Yukon Government activated its Emergency Co-ordination Centre as the quakes continued.

-“What I can tell you is that there has been no reports of damage or injury in Whitehorse,” said an official with the Yukon Emergency Measures Organization.
+“What I can tell you is that there have been no reports of damage or injury in Whitehorse,” said an official who answered the phone at the Yukon Emergency Measures Organization.

 “We are continuing to assess our infrastructure.
 There are intermittent power failures within Whitehorse.
 Sir, I have got to go.
 There is another earthquake happening.”